 NB!
 Also note that some distributions provide wrapper scripts (like “pg_upgradecluster” on Debian-based systems) to assist with in-place upgrades.
 They might be worth a look.

 Logical Replication (LR) is the latest addition to the family of Postgres major version upgrade options and is available from v10 and upwards.
 By the way, unofficially it’s also already possible from 9.4 and upwards so feel free to contact us on that if you can’t afford extended downtime for your older instances.
 But OK, how does this new thing work?
-Some sample code is well demonstrated here, so I won’t go into technical details myself.
+I won’t go into technical details here, but check out this blogpost or the sample code here.
 In general, it works on the DB level: you’re going to be feeding all old data and data changes from the old primary into a newly bootstrapped and schema-synchronized fully independent master / primary server!
 Basically LR is about decoupling from the binary “on-disk” format and sending over data objects that could be thought of as kind of JSON.
 Again, to highlight the major benefit here: the servers are for the most part fully decoupled and the syncing process happens in near realtime, so one can take some time to test and validate the results before flipping the final switch!

 It looks awesome and relatively simple, doesn’t it?
 And it is mostly!
 To spoil the party a bit – there’s also a lot of “small print” to read, and an out-of-the box LR process might not always be possible – it depends a bit on the data model being used.
 Some tweaking / changing might be needed.